- The Newton Family

 Nope.
 This was a rumour based on rumblings that Apple was interested in acquiring Palm back in 2006.

 h.
-How can I tell an original MessagePad 2000 from an upgraded model?
+How do I tell an original MessagePad 2000 from an upgraded model?

 The main difference is the amount of DRAM installed in the device.
 To check this, tap the “i” button in Extras and select “Memory Info”.
 An original MessagePad 2000 will show approximately 1 MB (~916 KB) of System RAM installed.
 An upgraded MessagePad 2000 will show approximately 4 MB (~3,980 KB) of System RAM installed.